mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/09/Day-49/">March 09, 2017</a></small></div>
-<p><strong>The House Ways and Means Committee gave an approval to a major part of the Republican plan to repeal and replace the Affordable Care Act</strong>, rejecting a flurry of Democratic amendments.
+<p><strong>The House Ways and Means Committee gave an approval to a major part of the Republican plan to repeal and replace the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong>, rejecting a flurry of Democratic amendments.
 Republicans are a step closer to a full vote on the measure despite the growing opposition of senators, health care providers, and some conservatives.
 The White House is increasingly confident about the prospects for a health care overhaul to pass in the House.
 Trump anticipates the most trouble in the Senate, where moderate and conservative lawmakers are opposing the plan for different reasons.
 He said he was prepared to pressure holdout senators by holding the kind of stadium-style rallies he led during his presidential campaign. (<a href="https://www.nytimes.com/2017/03/09/us/politics/health-bill-clears-house-panel-in-pre-dawn-hours.html" target="_blank">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/09/Day-49/">March 09, 2017</a></small></div>
-<p><strong>Trump goes into dealmaking mode, working behind the scenes on health bill</strong> and quietly courting wary conservatives in private meetings and keeping himself somewhat out of the picture as party leaders and his Cabinet officials defend the proposal to revise the Affordable Care Act.
+<p><strong>Trump goes into dealmaking mode, working behind the scenes on health bill</strong> and quietly courting wary conservatives in private meetings and keeping himself somewhat out of the picture as party leaders and his Cabinet officials defend the proposal to revise the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>.
 “If we need to bring in the big gun, we’ll bring in the big gun” – meaning Trump. (<a href="https://www.washingtonpost.com/politics/trump-goes-into-dealmaking-mode-works-behind-the-scenes-on-health-bill/2017/03/08/1dc87bb2-0422-11e7-b9fa-ed727b644a0b_story.html" target="_blank">Washington Post</a>)</p>